alexey4petrov/pythonFlu/readme.txt

 pythonFlu r8.1-Elvis
 #--------------------------------------------------------------------------------------

-  * Name this release after a person who believed in this project and inspired us continue its developement.
+  * Name this release after the person who believed in this project and inspired us continue its developement.
 Thank you "Elvis"!

   * Extracting Python solvers from the initial pythonFlu distribution.